albertattard/java-boot-camp/docs/09-advanced-objects/07-generics.md

 }
 ```

-The above does not compile as Java assumes that the list contains `Object`s and not `String`s.
+The above example does not compile.
+The list may contain anything and thus Java has no way to be certain that the given element is of type `String`.

 ```bash
 src/main/java/demo/App.java:12: error: incompatible types: Object cannot be converted to String